Rusal's Q4'17 net profit slides 31.8% YOY to US$440M; Deripaska to step down as President

 * GoldMining Inc.'s BRI Mineração Ltda. subsidiary agreed to acquire 66.66% of the existing 4% net production royalty at the Cachoeira gold project in Brazil.

-* Orion Metals Ltd. entered an agreement with PVW Resources NL, allowing the latter to earn up to a 90% interest in the seven gold and rare earth elements exploration tenements in the Tanami West project area in Western Australia by sole-funding and carrying out exploration activity over the tenements.
+* Orion Metals Ltd. entered into an agreement with PVW Resources NL, allowing the latter to earn up to a 90% interest in the seven gold and rare earth elements exploration tenements in the Tanami West project area in Western Australia by sole-funding and carrying out exploration activity over the tenements.

 * Goldplat Plc signed a final settlement agreement with Rand Refinery Pty.
 Ltd., ending a dispute between the two companies over a silver sulfide processing agreement.
 Goldplat did not disclose the settlement amount payable by Rand Refinery.